The 2024 Rita Allen Foundation Award for Chronic Pain Research:

 Assistance with Applications

-For technical support (including questions about trouble logging in and technical issues in completing an application) or questions regarding eligibility: Please contact [email protected] (the office is open Monday-Friday from 9:00 am ET-5:00 pm ET).
+For technical support (including questions about trouble logging in and technical issues in completing an application) or questions regarding eligibility, please get in touch with [email protected] (the office is open Monday-Friday from 9:00 a.m.
+ET to 5:00 p.m.
+ET).
 Emails received after hours and on weekends will be responded to on the next business day.

-More information about eligibility, the application process, and application deadlines can be found on the Award in Pain page.
-If you have questions, please contact [email protected]
+More information about eligibility, the application process, and application deadlines can be found on the Rita Allen Foundation Scholars Award in Pain page.
+If you have questions, don't hesitate to get in touch with [email protected]